 It is therefore ionic edema which is responsible for the tissue swelling seen in ischemic infarcts, not cytotoxic edema which is merely a redistribution of water (and sodium and chloride) from the extracellular to the intracellular compartment 1.
 Other common clinical settings for ionic edema to occur include head injury and the presence of toxins such as drugs.
 Broadly, it can result from any cause of hypoxic brain injury.

 An important note to be made is that for tissue to swell it requires the influx of fluid, and therefore requires some blood flow 1.
 It has been observed that the very center of infarct cores does not swell as much as the periphery of the infarct, or as much as infarct which is reperfused 1.

 - area of uniform low attenuation change due to influx of additional water into the extracellular spaces

-- in cases of ischaemia it often corresponds to the affected cerebral vascular territory
+- in cases of ischemia it often corresponds to the affected cerebral vascular territory

-- grey-white matter junction becomes blurred (that is there is a loss of grey-white differentiation; this is distinct from vasogenic oedema where the grey-white matter distinction becomes more pronounced
+- grey-white matter junction becomes blurred i.e. there is a loss of grey-white differentiation; this is distinct from vasogenic edema where the grey-white matter distinction becomes more pronounced

 - cortical ribbon swells